 When it comes to Miami Beach restaurants, locals used to fall into two camps: residents of the resort city, who never have a reason to leave, and mainland-bound Miamians who only “schlep” there under protest.
-Recent innovations like Uber have made the commute more bearable, but it’s the thriving dining scene that has everyone flocking without any complaints—no matter the distance.
+Innovations like Uber have made the commute more bearable, but it’s the thriving dining scene that has everyone flocking without any complaints—no matter the distance.
 Suddenly, top Miami Beach restaurants are some of the top in Miami, period.
-These are the best restaurants in Miami currently luring us with thick, juicy steaks, inspired sushi rolls, seasonal off-menu items and some of the best pizza in Miami.
+These are the best restaurants in Miami currently luring us with thick, juicy steaks, inspired sushi rolls, seasonal off-menu items and some of the best cocktails in Miami.

 Best Miami Beach restaurants